CNC Miller

 How will you be rewarded?

 The company provides an industry leading compensation package.
-In this role you will receive excellent pension contributions, life insurance and company share schemes.
+In this role you will receive excellent pension contributions, life insurance and company share scheme.
 You will receive 26.5 days annual leave including public holidays.
 Employees may also be eligible to participate in a salary sacrifice cycle and technology scheme.
 They also provide access to an Employee Assistance Portal providing confidential support and advice whenever you need it most.

-If you have the necessary skills and experience to join our team, please email a copy of your CV.
+If you have the necessary skills and experience to join their team, please email a copy of your CV.
 For any queries or should you require any reasonable adjustments to support your application please let your recruiter know when they contact you.

 All applications are carefully considered, and your details will be stored securely.
 This is used throughout the company for the selection of suitable candidates.
 We respect your privacy, and we are committed to protecting your personal information.
 For more information about how your personal data is used please view our privacy notice on our website.